Getting Started for Your Driving Lessons

 You should be able to read a number plate from 20.5m (67 feet), with glasses, or contact lenses if usually worn.

 Before you can take your Practical Driving Test, you need to pass the Theory/Hazard Perception Test.
 This test can be booked on-line, by post or by telephone to the Driving Vehicle Standards Agency (DVSA).
-Beware of web sites that are not DVSA, as some offer poor customer service, and cost more than the current test fee (£23)
+Beware of web sites that are not DVSA, as some offer poor customer service, and cost more than the current government test fee (£23).

 The theory test involves multi-choice questions followed by computer generated clips of everyday driving scenarios, where you have to identify the hazards.
 I can recommend books and CDROMs that will help you to pass this test.
 The Highway Code book also provides essential information that you must learn.